 John Nethercut joined the PJC as the Executive Director in 2002.
 In addition to program direction, fund raising, public relations, and administrative duties, Mr. Nethercut’s substantive contribution to PJC’s work is in the Tenant Advocacy Project and in directing its legislative advocacy.
 Notable achievements included founding the Rental Housing Coalition in 2004 and the Tenants in Foreclosure Initiative in 2008.Mr.
 Nethercut serves on Maryland’s Access to Justice Commission and the board of the Francis D. Murnaghan Appellate Advocacy Fellowship.
 He was a member of the commission that formed Baltimore City’s 10 Year Plan to End Homelessness.
 Mr. Nethercut is a 2005 graduate of the Leadership, Baltimore City's regional leadership training program, and a 2008 Weinberg Fellow, an executive director training institute.
 He received an award from the Weinberg Fellowship in 2010 for outstanding leadership in nonprofit management.Prior to joining the PJC, Mr. Nethercut served for 14 years as Deputy Chief of the Consumer Protection Division, Office of Attorney General of Maryland, where he led complex litigation involving consumer fraud, appeals, legislation, and media and community relations.
 Government service was preceded by 7 years in legal aid organizations in Indianapolis, Cincinnati, and upstate New York, where he represented farm workers, employees, tenants and tenant unions, and community organizations.
 The root cause of this life time in social justice advocacy began in 1975 in Los Angeles, where Mr. Nethercut was a boycott organizer for Cesar Chavez and the United Farm Workers.Mr.
 Nethercut was raised in northern Michigan, and then received a B.A. in 1978 in Anthropology/Sociology from Earlham College in Richmond, Indiana.
 His anthropology field study was with a Zapotecan village in Oaxaca, Mexico.
 Mr. Nethercut graduated from Harvard Law School in 1982.

-Carl resides in Baltimore with his wife Jennifer and their three children Kateri, Lucas, and Cameron.
+Carl resides in Baltimore with his wife and three children, a K9 rescue dog and other wildlife that they can’t seem to turn away.

 Jennifer Pelton joined the Public Justice Center in December 2003 to lead its fundraising and development efforts.
 She works in close partnership with staff and board to raise the required annual budget each year.
 Jennifer holds the international credential as a Certified Fund Raising Executive (CFRE.)